Fukien tea bonsai tree

-Understanding the natural habitat and growth habits of the Fukien Tea Bonsai Tree is crucial for providing the optimal environment for its growth.
-The Fukien Tea is a subtropical evergreen shrub native to East and Southeast Asia, and it thrives in temperatures around 70°F (20°C).
-While it is traditionally an indoor bonsai, it can be kept outside in very warm climates.
-This section will delve into the specific environmental requirements of the Fukien Tea Bonsai Tree and how to create the ideal conditions for its growth.
+The Fukien Tea Bonsai Tree is a subtropical evergreen shrub from East and Southeast Asia.
+It grows best at 70°F (20°C).
+While it is primarily an indoor bonsai, it can also thrive outdoors in warm climates.
+This section outlines the environmental needs for the Fukien Tea Bonsai Tree and how to create suitable conditions.

 Optimal Placement for Your Fukien Tea Bonsai Tree